This post may contain affiliate links. Read my full disclosure policy.

 Oh my!
 We are finding many creative ways to enjoy this!
-From mixing a little pumpkin butter with a dash of cream for a spoonful of bliss to spreading ricotta or cream cheese on toast and topping with pumpkin butter sprinkled with toasted pecans, like cheesecake for breakfast!
-Hope you give this a try!
+From mixing a little pumpkin butter with a dollop of cream for a spoonful of bliss to spreading ricotta or cream cheese on toast and topping with pumpkin butter sprinkled with toasted pecans, like cheesecake for breakfast, mix a little in with vanilla ice cream…so much potential.😉 Hope you give this a try!
 Let us know what you think.

 - 3 1/2 cups (29 oz) pumpkin puree (fresh roasted pumpkin recommended) see notes for canned pumpkin

 - 1 1/2 teaspoons fresh ginger, freshly grated or pressed

 - 1 teaspoon ground cinnamon

 - 1/2 nutmeg, freshly grated not packed down

 - 1/2 teaspoon sea salt (more to taste)

 - Optional: 1/4 teaspoon ground cloves